Sing! China season 5: The Cross Knockouts

-The Playoffs
+The Quarter-finals

-The Top 9 performed in the Playoffs for a spot in the Top 7.
+The Top 9 performed in the Quarter-finals for a spot in the Top 7.
 The order of appearance of the artists was decided through the drawing of lots by their respective coaches.
 In deciding who moves on, a professional judging panel made up of 50 veteran record producers, music critics, and media practitioners from various media companies; as well as the studio audience made up of 300 members of the public were given an equal say.
 Each of the voters was entitled to one vote per artist, and they can either choose to vote or not vote for a particular artist.
 The maximum score that the student will receive of the professional judging panel review is 50, and 50 for the live audiences, thus having the maximum score of was 100.
 Seven artists with higher overall scores advanced, while two artists with the lowest scores will be eliminated from the competition.